What is biofeedback?

 This type of therapy is also called EEG Biofeedback or Neurofeedback.

-Brainwaves occur at various frequencies or speeds: some are fast, and others are slow.
+Brainwaves occur at various frequencies.
+Some are fast, and others are slow.
 They are given names according to their speed: delta (the slowest), theta, alpha, beta and gamma (the fastest).
-They are measured in their cycles per second (Hertz, Hz).

 What are the different brainwaves?

 Delta brainwaves are very slow but big waves seen in deep, restorative sleep.
-These can also be associated with learning difficulties and daytime drowsiness.
+These can also be associated with daytime drowsiness or strokes (Slater & Steier 2012) (Wu et al. 2016).

-Beta brainwaves are small, fast and are associated with mental & intellectual activity.
-It’s a relaxed alertness.
-Excessive beta activity is seen with anxious and tense behaviours as well as in alcoholics or some drug addicts.
-Excessive amounts of beta activity can be also seen in those with migraines.
+Beta brainwaves are small, fast and associated with mental & intellectual activity.
+It’s a relaxed but focused alertness.
+Excessive beta activity is seen with anxious and tense behaviours, like obsessive-compulsive disorder (Roohi-Azizi et al. 2017) (Kamaradova et al. 2018).
+Excessive amounts of beta activity can be also seen in those with migraines (Walker, 2011).

 Gamma activity is associated with intensely focused attention and assists the brain in combining information from different parts of the brain.

 These are generalisations for an educational perspective.
-Each set of symptoms can have a variety of brainwave patterns.
-For example, there are at least three different type of brainwave patterns for ADHD / ADD.
-Importantly, each subtype requires a specific course of therapy.
+Each set of symptoms can have a variety of brainwave patterns - and "normal" varies too.

 What is EEG Guided Neurofeedback?

-Electrodes are stuck to specific areas on your or your child’s scalp and one or both the ears.
-The electrodes are merely recording your brainwave activity.
+Electrodes are stuck to specific areas on your, or your child’s, scalp and ears.
 Just like putting a stethoscope on your chest to listen to your heart.
+These electrodes ‘listen’ to the brainwaves.

 Then high-technological equipment does complex equations and calculations whilst your practitioner interprets the results.
 You’ll hear and see instantaneous feedback with how well your brain is training.
 This instant feedback helps the brain to learn more efficient brainwave patterns.